As a pastor who regularly performs weddings, I can see signs of divorce that tell me some couples are more likely to divorce than others.

 While most cake exchanges are cute, playful, gentle and respectful, some of them get ugly.

-Here are the signs of a marriage in trouble based on the cake exchange:
+Here are the signs of divorce based on the cake exchange: